teuton-software/asker/docs/inputs/learn.md

 | version   | Input file format version.
 Valid value: 1 |

 This input file will contain concepts about furniture context.
+Use diferents input files to define diferents contexts.

+> Use separated contexts is good idea.
+Sometimes, diferents concept from diferents contexts has the same `names` value.
+For example:
+> * free as free of charge, costless.
+> * free as in freedom.

 * **concept, names, tags**: So we define our first concept: